 Oracle Member Clusters use centralized services from the Oracle Domain Services Cluster and can host databases or applications.
 Oracle Member Clusters can be of two types - Oracle Member Clusters for Oracle Databases or Oracle Member Clusters for applications.

 Oracle Member Clusters do not need direct connectivity to shared disks.
-Using the shared Oracle ASM service, they can use network connectivity to the IO Service to access a centrally managed pool of storage.
+Using the shared Oracle ASM service, they can leverage network connectivity to the IO Service or the ACFS Remote Service to access a centrally managed pool of storage.
 To use shared Oracle ASM services from the Oracle Domain Services Cluster, the member cluster needs connectivity to the Oracle ASM networks of the Oracle Domain Services Cluster.

 Oracle Member Clusters cannot provide services to other clusters.
-For example, you cannot configure and use a member cluster as a GNS server or Rapid Home Provisioning Server.
+For example, you cannot configure and use a member cluster as a GNS server or Oracle Fleet Patching and Provisioning Server.

 Oracle Member Cluster for Oracle Databases